TKKetron/TKKetron.github.io/_portfolio/Touch-Screen-UI.md

 A touchscreen UI made to operate a cold brew coffee machine.
 The UI system was run in a C# winform on a raspberry pi.
 I was able to install windows the the Raspberry pi using the WOR project and chose to install Tiny11 a lightweight version of windows 11 so that it would run smoother on the PI.

-Unfortunately I cannot provide the code for this project due to it being from my word at advanced automation, but I do have a demo of it working
+Unfortunately I cannot provide the code for this project due to it being from my work at advanced automation, but I do have a demo of it working

 [![UI Example](/images/ui.png)]({/files/ui.MOV} "Link Title")